LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/UsingSDEAttributesInRouting.md

 ## Create a Function to pull the SDE (unauth and/or auth) to the context warehouse

-1. Login to LiveEngage and and navigate to Functions from the waffle menu in the bottom left corner
+1. Login to Conversational Cloud and and navigate to Functions from the waffle menu in the bottom left corner

    <img class="fancyimage" width="450" src="img/maven/live-engage-launcher.png"/>